takpare/-/Tutorial.md

     ls > foo.txt
     ls > bar.txt
-    ls > cat.bin
-    ls > dog.bin

 And add them to git

-    git add foo.txt bar.txt cat.bin dog.bin
+    git add foo.txt bar.txt

+You should already have git-lfs [installed](Installation), but you should be sure that you have git-lfs setup correctly in your git configuration files by using the `git lfs install` command:

+    git lfs install

+Now let's add some large files to be tracked by git-lfs:

+    head -c 1M /dev/urandom > cat.bin
+    head -c 1M /dev/urandom > dog.bin

-Now we are going to decide that `*.bin` files are large files that we want git-lfs to track them.
+Now we are going ensure that git-lfs is tracking the large `*.bin` files we just created.
 Tracking means that in subsequent commits, these files will now be LFS files.

 *Note: This does NOT mean that versions of the files in previous commits will be converted.
 That involves a process commonly known as "rewriting history" and is described in the [migration section](#migrating-existing-repository-data-to-lfs).*